EvotecIT/PSWriteHTML/readme.md

 - 🔗 [Active Directory DHCP Report to HTML or EMAIL with zero HTML knowledge](https://evotec.xyz/active-directory-dhcp-report-to-html-or-email-with-zero-html-knowledge/)
 - 🔗 [Creating Office 365 Migration Diagram with PowerShell](https://evotec.xyz/creating-office-365-migration-diagram-with-powershell/)
 - 🔗 [Advanced HTML reporting using PowerShell](https://evotec.xyz/advanced-html-reporting-using-powershell/)

+## Changelog

+`PSWriteHTML` undergoes changes that hopefully will make it more versalite, consistent and better.
+Unfortunetly some code is very old, some code doesn't serve it's purpose anymore, and requires heavy changes that may have an impact on already deployed code.
+Please make sure to read changes before updating, as we're undergoing some breaking changes.

 ## Advantages over ReportHTML